raspberrypilearning/codebreaker/en/step_8.md

 --- task ---

 Add another language to your frequency analysis.
+You will need to investigate the frequency of letters used and place them into a dictionary in the `frequency.py` program.

 --- /task ---

 --- task ---

-Add more menu items to allow for this new functionality.
+Add another menu item to allow users to change the language.

 --- /task ---

 --- task ---

-Swap your cyphertext with a partner and see if they can crack your code using their frequency analyser.
+If possible, swap your cyphertext with a partner and see if they can crack your code using their frequency analyser.

 --- /task ---